AlexToTheMoon/Peggo-Notificator/README.md

 **Please notice!** This is just additional notification service which **can NOT be taken as a main source of the Peggo control!**

 Script does just two things :
-1. Check your sync status and send alert if it not synced.
+1. Check your sync status and sends alert if it not synced.
-2. Send alert if script not working at any reason (for example cant reach API endpoint).
+2. Sends alert if script not working at any reason (for example cant reach API endpoint).

 ## Install mail service.